yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

 Each commit, no matter how small, must be signed off using `git commit --sign`.
 When signing off a commit you indicate that you have read and accepted both the Developer's Certificate of Origin (found in the file DCO.md) as well as the license (found in the file LICENSE).
-Commits that are not signed off, no matter how useful, will **not** be accepted.
+Commits that are not signed will have to be modified accordingly before they can be merged (I'll inform people about this when needed).

 When signing your commits make sure your name and Email address are set correctly, these can be set as following: